 Designed and made from her studio by the sea in Shoreham, Sussex, Amy’s translucent lighting and bespoke artworks showcase the natural translucency of porcelain ceramic.

 Beauty, authenticity and simplicity to purpose define this fresh collection of handmade porcelain lights.

-Amy is inspired by both urban landscape, architecture and the natural environment on her doorstep; the ever changing seascapes on the beach where she lives and works.
-Simple lines in the landscape translated into lighting for the home.
+Amy is inspired by the ever changing seascapes on the beach where she lives and works.
+Simple lines in the landscape bring the natural world indoors in natural glowing porcelain lighting for the home.